Scalpel is Last Resort

 Here is what Kaiser Permanente recommends to protect your knee and prevent injury:

-• Wear shoes with good support, which are designed for your activity.
+- Wear shoes with good support, which were designed for your activity.

 To support the writing of scholarly articles about orthopedics, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
 You may sponsor specific articles or remit a small donation.